abaisero/baise.ro/app/pages/about.md

 The style is powered by [Bootstrap][bootstrap] (an HTML/CSS/JS framework), [Font Awesome][fontawesome] (an icon toolkit), and [Font-Mfizz][fontmfizz] (another complementary icon toolkit).
-Despite not being a web developer, I was able to create this website with ease using these tools.
+Despite not being a web developer, these tools allowed me to create this website with fun and ease.
 ; Layout and style are inspired by [Steve Losh][slosh] and [Data ; Genetics][datagen].